hallindavid/davidhallin.com/content/about.md

 Hi, I'm Dave,

-I started out as a database analyst/admin kind of thing, and spent a long time focusing on relational databases in healthcare, and then in education before starting a development company with my wife (<a href="https://twitter.com/RachelleHallin">Rachelle</a>)
+I started out in software as a database administrator, and spent a long time focusing on building and maintaining relational databases in healthcare and education.

-We enjoyed doing tonnes of work for very little money for a few years before teaming up with a few entrepreneurial friends and starting <a href="https://iapotheca.com/">iApotheca Healthcare</a>
+In 2010 I started a small software company and enjoyed doing tonnes of work for very little money for a few years before teaming up with a few entrepreneurial friends and starting <a href="https://iapotheca.com/">iApotheca Healthcare</a>.
+Around 2014 I really started getting deeply involved in full stack development with the LAMP (Linux, Apache, MySQL, and PHP).

-These days when I'm not working on iApotheca projects, I enjoy doing side projects (usually to try different stacks/technologies in low-risk settings) and spending time with my family
+In addition to my regular day jobs, for the past decade I've also spent a lot of time freelancing, contracting and consulting on platforms like Upwork and Fiverr.

+I also went back to school in 2021 for part time studies pursuing a Bachelor's Degree in Mathematics.

+At this point, I am fairly specialized in the TALL stack (Tailwindcss, AlpineJS, Laravel, Livewire), but enjoy using and learning many other technologies as well.

-Check out my <a href="/tool-belt">tool-belt</a> page to see what I build my projects with
+Check out my <a href="/tool-belt">tool-belt</a> page to see more of what I do.

 <div class="w-full">